-Net cash provided by financing activities was \$3.3 million for the year ended December 31, 2020.
-This was mainly due to a \$25 million draw from our Revolver, offset by \$16.0 million of long-term debt payments, \$6.2 million of dividends paid, \$0.7 million of tax payments related to shares withheld for vested restricted stock and stock units, and a \$1.2 million capital contribution from a non-controlling interest.
+Net cash used in financing activities was \$51.0 million for the year ended December 31, 2021.
+This was mainly due to a \$25.0 million payoff of our Revolver, \$12.8 million of long-term debt payments, \$6.4 million of short term debt payments, \$5.0 million of tax payments related to shares withheld for vested restricted stock and stock units, and a \$1.1 million distribution to a non-controlling interest.